emkr/static-webpack-foundation/readme.md

-# Static Webpack Build
+# Simple HTML w/ Webpack & Foundation

-A simple webpack build, with bootstrap installed, and Vue.js Use it for infographics, or simple SPA's.
+A simple structure for creating, simple HTML sites using Webpack and Foundation.